 DCC recognizes that the offender population in North Carolina consists of individuals from many different cultures and ethnic groups.
 As a result, DCC utilizes a telephone translation service to assist staff with offenders who speak languages other than English.
+This telephone translation service was utilized 541 times during FY 2018-2019.
 Due to the Hispanic population who comprise the largest group of the limited English proficiency population, DCC has also had many forms as well as the Risk Needs Assessment Offender Self Report translated into Spanish.